-- Clarifying standards of behaviour for staff and students; - Contributing to the establishment of a safe, resilient and robust ethos in the academies, built on mutual respect and shared values; - Introducing appropriate work within the curriculum; - Encouraging students and parents to participate; - Alerting staff to the signs and indicators that all may not be well; - Developing staff awareness of the causes of abuse; - Developing staff awareness of the risks and vulnerabilities their students face; - Addressing concerns at the earliest possible stage;
+- Clarifying standards of behaviour for staff and students. - Contributing to the establishment of a safe, resilient, and robust ethos in the academies, built on mutual respect and shared values. - Introducing appropriate work within the curriculum. - Encouraging students and parents to participate. - Alerting staff to the signs and indicators that all may not be well. - Developing staff awareness of the causes of abuse. - Developing staff awareness of the risks and vulnerabilities their students face. - Addressing concerns at the earliest possible stage. - Reducing the potential risks students face of being exposed to multiple harms including violence, extremism, exploitation, discrimination, or victimisation. - Recognising risk and supporting online safety for students, including in the home - Recognising that Sexual violence and sexual harassment can occur between two children of any age and sex, from primary through to secondary stage and into colleges.
+It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.
+All staff working with children are advised to maintain an attitude of 'it could happen here'.

-Reducing the potential risks students face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation; This means that in all academies in the Fairfax Multi- Academy Trust we will:
+This means that in all academies in the Fairfax Multi- Academy Trust we will:

-- Identify and protect all students especially those identified as vulnerable students. - Identify individual needs as early as possible and design plans to address those needs. - Work in partnership with students, parents/carers and other agencies.
+- Identify and protect all students especially those identified as vulnerable students. - Identify individual needs as early as possible and design plans to address those needs - Work in partnership with students, parents/carers and other agencies.